 The members are a diverse group: men, women, teenagers, senior citizens, outdoor enthusiasts, those interested in a work-out, and people who want to enjoy a relaxing stroll in the park in company of others.
-The members pay an annual fee of $5 per person, or $8 per family.
-Guests are welcome on most Club outings.
-Guests pay a fee of $2 for the event.
+The members pay $5 per person for a one year membership.
+Guests are welcome on most Club outings and are encouraged to join after attending a hike.

 Meeting Places And Times